ocxtal/nd/README.md

 It feeds the stdout of nd to `CMD`.

-* The default value is `less -F -S` if the output is a terminal.
+* The default value is `less -F -S -X` if the output is a terminal.
 No pager is used by default if the output is piped to another command.
 * If the user specifies the `--pager` option or sets the `PAGER` environment variable, it feeds the stdout to a pager.
 The `--pager` option precedes the `PAGER` environment variable.

 ## Expression evaluation engine